- An Overview of 3D Patent Landscaping

 • Within the Competitive Analysis Chart, you can highlight patents that fall under the same fields, such as Assignee Name or International Classification, and therefore track competitors’ portfolios and technologies together.

-In this example, the landscape shows the patents of Abbott Laboratories in red and AbbVie in blue.
-It is clear that there are a number of technology areas in which Abbott Laboratories have patented heavily, swamping specific grids and effectively ring-fencing those areas.
+In this example, the landscape shows the patents of Honda Motor in red, Toyota Jidosha in blue, and Hyundai Motor in yellow.
+It is clear that there is a limited area of technology that Hyundai Motor have patented in heavily, whereas Toyota Jidosha and Honda Motor have a more widespread area of technology.

 IP teams would have to be particularly careful about their own innovations in this space.